elba7r/system/erpnext/docs/user/videos/learn/project-and-task.md

 **Duration: 3:52**

-This is the tutorial on managing Projects and Task in ERPNext.
+This is the tutorial on managing Projects and Task in Revalue.

 Project can be divided into multiple assignable Task.
 Based on Tasks of a Project, you can check its Gantt Chart view.
 To track actual time spent on Project or Task, user can create Time Logs.